my story

 Throughout the impressive list of achievements mentioned above, I was a victim of sexual violence.
 I battled addiction, eating disorders, and PTSD as a result of abuse starting in childhood and continuing into adulthood.
 Raised in the Catholic school system, I did not understand consent or what constitutes sexual abuse.
 I found myself trapped in an abusive cycle for many years.

 In 2021, I had a professional partnership with Injustice Watch that required me to read criminal complaints against personnel in Chicago Public Schools.
 This was the first time I was confronted with the laws around the sexual misconduct of minors in schools, and I related to the stories of abuse of minors behind redacted names on the court documents.
-After a painful year of accepting what had been happening to me, I sought both legal justice and professional help, and I'm proud to say I have been in recovery and 100% sober for over three years.
+Since then, I've taken all I've learned to educate people on their rights.
 As I work on healing myself, I'm also healing my community.